roc-11/max-rehab/README.md

 * The Max Rehab logo was generated on [Looka.com](https://looka.com/onboarding "Link to Looka Home Page").
 * Almost all of the images were sourced from various artists on [Pexels](https://www.pexels.com/ "Link to Pexels.com"), [Pixabay](https://pixabay.com/ "Link to Pixabay.com") and [Adobe Stock](https://stock.adobe.com "Link to Adobe Stock").
 * The embedded video was sourced from [YouTube](https://youtube.com/ "Link to YouTube Home Page")
+* The icons across the site were sourced from [Font Awesome](https://fontawesome.com/ "Link to Font Awesome homepage")

 ### Code